How do you choose colors and weave structures to create “mood” in handwoven fabric?

 Creating drama: Hue

 The second form of contrast is hue contrast.
-(Hue refers to the color family – red, green, orange, etc.) Yellow and blue sit nearly opposite each other on the color wheel.
+(Hue refers to the color family – red, green, orange, etc.) Yellow and blue sit opposite each other on the color wheel.
 The further apart two colors sit on the wheel, the higher their hue contrast.

 So blue and purple, which sit next to each other, have little hue contrast, while yellow and purple have high contrast.

 The amount of contrast in handwoven cloth depends mostly on two things.
 The first is the draft for the cloth.
 If you use high-contrast warp and weft colors, drafts that place large warp-dominant areas next to large weft-dominant areas will produce high-contrast cloth.
 The larger the patches of color, the more clearly the design will show.

 Here are some examples of high-contrast structures: Twill blocks, monk’s belt, summer and winter in large blocks, and stripes of 1/3 vs. 3/1 twill.
 These drafts place large areas that are mostly one color next to large areas of a contrasting color.

 Drafts that blend warp and weft in the same proportions throughout, with small dots of color, will produce evenly colored cloth with little value contrast regardless of what colors you use.
 Examples include plain weave, most lace weaves, and short-float twills, such as the 1/2 twill commonly used for jeans.

 To illustrate the profound differences weave structure can make, here are two pieces of cloth woven using identical yarns, one yellow and one black.
 The first one is woven in plain weave, a low-contrast structure; the second is woven in twill blocks, a high-contrast structure.